Pokebag/data-sdk/docs/api/getSkills.md

 }

 getSpecificSkills()
-// Logs an array  with keys representing the pokemon in the `pokemonIDs` array,
+// Logs an array of only skills that belong to Crustle or Pikachu.
-// the values of which will includes all ofthe skills for each requested Pokémon
 ```

 ## Options